Education always consists of two main components – theory and practice.

-- A picture of a human heart enabled with an AR marker can produce an animated 3D model of the same heart showing how it beats.
+- A picture of a human heart enabled with an AR marker can produce an animated 3D model of the same heart showing how it beats in augmented reality.

 - For example, students can “remove” bones and study them from all angles or see inside the body.
 Such AR apps can recreate whole bodies where each part or organ can be interacted with.

 With AR, learning anatomy becomes considerably easier and more effective.

 For medical schools, getting an AR app may be less expensive than providing their students with enough models, specimens, and cadavers.

 For the students, learning with AR ensures a higher degree of flexibility, as they can have their “labs” almost anywhere and at any time.

 Any exercise can be repeated in AR as many times as needed ensuring the highest degree of knowledge.